Entanglement and confinement: A new pairing mechanism in high-T_{C} cuprates: Introduction

-Cuprates are layered materials of superconducting copper oxide planes, separated by layers of dopants such as lanthanum, barium, strontium, doping electrons or holes into the copper-oxide planes.
-The active elements where conduction happens are the $CuO_{2}$ layers \cite{anderson}.
+Cuprates are layered materials of superconducting copper oxide planes, separated by layers of dopants such as lanthanum, barium, strontium, and doping electrons or holes into the copper-oxide planes.
+The crystal structure of cuprates is lamellar, with two CuO2 layers sandwiched between spacer layers \cite{anderson2}.
+The active element where conduction occurs is the $CuO_{2}$ layer.
+Typical cuprates have an octahedral cage that is elongated along the c-axis owing to Jahn-Teller distortion, for example, LSCO \cite{anderson2}.
+The degrees of freedom in the electronic structure are depicted in Fig. \ref{mott}.